lextudio/sharpsnmp_docs/pro/getting-started/compiler-features.rst

 Supported Platforms
 -------------------
-The Compiler Pro which requires .NET Framework 4.5 and Windows Vista and above.
+The Compiler Pro which requires .NET Framework 4.7.1 and Windows 8.1 and above.

 Features
 --------